-Major Food Group’s opulent and purposely over-the-top steakhouse, Dirty French Steakhouse, might be a New York City import but this location is distinctly Miami.
-From the orange velvet lined walls, animal print seating, Murano glass leaf chandelier, and gold leaf cieling, the space oozes 80s excess.
-Guests can expect to dine on prime aged steaks, alongside dishes like mushroom millefeuille, lobster ravioli, crab cake croustillant, wedge salad, and caviar vichyssoise.
+Major Food Group’s opulent and purposely over-the-top steakhouse, Dirty French Steakhouse, might be a New York City import, but this location is distinctly Miami.
+From the orange velvet-lined walls, animal print seating, Murano glass leaf chandelier, and gold leaf ceiling, the space oozes 80s excess.
+Guests can expect to dine on prime-aged steaks alongside mushroom millefeuille, lobster ravioli, crab cake croustillant, wedge salad, and caviar vichyssoise.

 Graziano's (Multiple locations)

 With multiple locations throughout Miami, this homegrown Argentine steakhouse serves all the popular steakhouse fare — like tomahawks and skirt steak — along with dishes more popular in Argentina, like parrillada, empanadas, and a large variety of wines.